 Redfin reviews

-Redfin reviews online are mixed, with an overall rating of 3.8/5 based on 425 reviews.
+Redfin reviews online are mixed, with an overall rating of 2.7/5 rating across 456 reviews.

-The company doesn't have many recent reviews on third-party websites, and the handful we found are overwhelmingly negative.
-In fact, we had trouble finding more than a few good reviews that weren’t more than two years old.
+The company has few recent reviews on third-party websites, and the handful we found are overwhelmingly negative.
+We had trouble finding more than a few good reviews that weren’t over two years old.

 Most of Redfin’s recent positive reviews are on its website.
 As this customer said, “I have tried to post the review on Redfin's website since last fall but they won't let me because they know it is very negative.”
 We suggest relying on third-party reviews when possible.